wp-plugins/x-forms-express/readme.txt

 * Fixed drag and drop

 == Frequently Asked Questions ==

-= Why does the layout selection not work? =
-You have the light/express version of this plugin and changing form layouts is only available in the full version.
-[Upgrade to the full version](http://codecanyon.net/item/x-forms-wordpress-form-creator-plugin/5214711?ref=Basix) and receive a lot more from this amazing tool.

-= Why can't I change the form theme? =
-You have the light/express version of this plugin and changing themes/color schemes is only available in the full version.
-[Upgrade to the full version](http://codecanyon.net/item/x-forms-wordpress-form-creator-plugin/5214711?ref=Basix) and receive a lot more from this amazing tool.

 = The submit button doesnt work? =
 You have javascript errors on your theme either from the theme itself or an installed plugin.
 You can troubleshoot this by hitting F12 and checking the browser console.